-The Wichita Falls Alliance for Arts and Culture (The Alliance) announces its first cultural collaboration for 2018, an exhibition featuring the traditions of African American folk art, The Souls of Black Folk.
-The exhibition will be hosted by the Wichita Falls Museum of Art at MSU (WFMA) in cooperation with Dallas’ African American Museum.
-The exhibition will open to the public February 6, 2018, and will be on view until March 17, 2018.
+The Wichita Falls Alliance for Arts and Culture is pleased to announce its first cultural collaboration for 2018 has been extended.
+An exhibition featuring the traditions of African American folk art, The Souls of Black Folk, is hosted by the Wichita Falls Museum of Art at MSU (WFMA) in cooperation with Dallas’ African American Museum.
+The exhibition opened to the public February 6, 2018, and will now be on view until April 28, 2018.

 Margie Johnson Reese, Executive Director of The Alliance, “This partnership further extends our commitment to our mission to strengthen the work of our existing cultural organizations and institutions.”
 Reese says, “The Wichita Falls Museum of Art is an important resource in the Wichita Falls community, having celebrated its 50th year anniversary in 2017.”

 The WFMA provides continuous programming to residents and visitors to the city and has strong educational programs that allow children and their families to create and interact with works by regional and national artists and world-class exhibitions.

 Dr. Francine Carraro, director of the WFMA, “The staff, volunteers, and Advisory Board of the WFMA are thrilled to have the opportunity to partner with The Alliance and the African American Museum of Dallas to present this outstanding exhibition, which includes works by such notable artists as Clementine Hunter, David Butler, Johnny Banks, and many other important artists of the folk-art tradition.”

 The exhibition represents a budding and long-term relationship of The Alliance with the Dallas African American Museum.
 Last February in celebration of African American Heritage Month, the museum loaned a series of photographs from its Sepia Magazine collection.
 That exhibit, hosted at The Wichita Theatre, was an overwhelming success.